-In setting cost-recovery and other fees and charges, council will apply the following criteria:
+In setting cost-recovery and other fees and charges, Council will apply the following criteria:

-- regulatory fees will be set at no more than the full cost of providing the service or taking the action for which the fee is charged.
-Council may choose to subsidise the fee from other sources (eg: general rate revenue) when council considers that it would not be reasonable to charge the full cost. - charges for commercial services will be set to recover the full cost of providing the service and, if provided by a business of council, may include a component for return on capital.
+- regulatory fees will be set at no more than the full cost of providing the service or taking the action for which, the fee is charged.
+Council may choose to subsidise the fee from other sources (e.g. general rate revenue) when Council considers that it would not be reasonable to charge the full cost. - charges for commercial services will be set to recover the full cost of providing the service and, if provided by a business of Council, may include a component for return on capital.

 Council's adopted fees and charges include a mixture of cost recovery and commercial user-pays fees.
-The cost-recovery (regulatory) charges are identified as such in council's Fees and Charges Schedule.
-Council's Fees and Charges Register contains full details of fees and charges adopted by council for the 2018/19 financial year and is available on council's website.
+The cost-recovery (regulatory) charges are identified as such in Council's Fees and Charges Schedule.
+Council's Fees and Charges Register contains full details of fees and charges adopted by Council for 2019/20 and is available on Council's website.